 Accreditation and State Program Approval

-The College's programs in Teacher Education are nationally accredited by the National Council for the Accreditation of Teacher Education.
-Additionally, the programs meet all of the state standards for program approval established by the Mississippi Department of Education and State Board of Education.
+The teacher education programs are nationally accredited by the National Council for the Accreditation of Teacher Education.
+Additionally, the programs meet all of the state standards for program approval established by the Mississippi Department of Education.

 Admission Requirements